Renewable energy in Pakistan

 Renewable energy in Pakistan is a relatively underdeveloped sector; however, in recent years, there has been more and more interest to explore renewable energy resources for the energy production.
-Around 10.57% of Pakistan’s total installed power generation capacity (in 2020) comes renewables (wind, solar and biogas).
+Around 10.57% of Pakistan’s total installed power generation capacity (in 2020) is renewable (wind, solar and biogas).
 Most of Pakistan's renewable energy comes from hydroelectricity.
 As per the vision of the Prime Minister, there is the aim to “induct 20% of RE by the year 2025 and 30% of RE by the year 2030.”

 Solar power

 There have been some efforts to install and expand the use of solar energy in Pakistan.

 The average amount of daily sunlight in Pakistan is eight and a half hours; there are a few cloudy days even in the wettest regions.
 Eight power generation plants have been installed and eleven are in various stages of completion.
 Further feasibility studies are undergoing.
 In December 1981, the first solar photovoltaic system was commissioned, located in Mumniala (a village 60 km from Islamabad).
 Four solar systems has been commissioned in Khukhera (Lasbela district), Ghakar (Attock district), Malmari (Thatta district) (now that system is unserviceable) and Dittal Khan Laghari, Digri (Mirpurkhas district).The Punjab government announced the establishment of Quaid-e-Azam Solar Park over an area of 5,000 acres in the Cholistan Development Authority in Bahawalpur.

 A practical example of the use of solar energy can be seen in some rural villages of Pakistan where houses have been provided with solar panels that run electric fans and energy-saving bulbs.
 One notable and successfully implemented case was the village of Narian Khorian (about 50 kilometers from Islamabad), which employs the use of 100 solar panels installed by a local firm, free of cost; these panels have provide energy through lights and fan facilities to some 100 households.

 The alternative energy development board installed 200 solar home systems at District Khuzdar Balochistan in a remote off-grid village Karak.
 Government of Balochistan launched a programme to electrify off-grid villages of various districts through solar technology.